 Training tells your team what to flag.
 The postal route is what they do next.
 It is four steps, and most enquiries never get past the first one.

-- Ask first.
-Send two to four clear photos to WhatsApp 07375 071158.
+• Ask first.
+Send two to four clear photos to WhatsApp 07944 014111.
 We tell you whether an item is worth checking properly.
-Most enquiries end here, with nothing posted.
+Many enquiries end here, with nothing posted.

-- We test and value.
-The item is assessed and XRF-tested in-house.
+• We test and value.
+The item is weighed and XRF-tested in-house.
+XRF (X-ray fluorescence) reads the actual metal composition without cutting, filing or marking the piece, so worn and unstamped items can still be valued accurately.
 You receive a written, no-obligation valuation.

 What charity shops can send